kayvan-sh/Shrek-Run/README.md

 # Download and play
-Download last version of the Shrel Run game!
+Download last version of the Shrek Run !
 You can [download Shrek Run version 3.0](https://drive.google.com/file/d/1qdRqrzSH1C3bTHOYqDZ3ex8EArSe7Er7/view?usp=drivesdk) and enjoy !

 # Notes
 - The biggest part of a game is the community of that , I mean you !
 You can help Shrek Run by send me feedback and tell me bugs you found !
 Thanks 👍